-provisions for removal of all structures and foundations, restoration of soil and vegetation and a plan ensuring financial resources will be available to fully decommission the site.
+b.
+The plan shall include provisions for removal of all structures and foundations, restoration of soil and vegetation and assurances that financial resources will be available to fully decommission the site.

+c.
 Disposal of structures and/or foundations shall meet the provisions of the Model Community Solid Waste Ordinance.

+d.
 Model Community may require the posting of a bond, letter of credit or the establishment of an escrow account to ensure proper decommissioning.